Amanaz: History

+Reception and legacy

 The album continues to be influential as an embodiment of a strain of Zamrock.
 Pitchfork journalist Nate Patrin described it as "both behind and ahead of its era" and therefore uniquely "out of time".
 Music critic Mark Deming noted that Amanaz's music was based on "deep, bluesy grooves with a strong psychedelic undercurrent and thick layers of fuzz guitar".

-Amanaz split up in 1976.
-Keith Kabwe, the former band leader and main vocalist, then created the short-lived band Drive Unit the same year.